nicksoftware/XamarinFormsFirebaseAuthentication/README.md

   }
 ```

-at this point we done with the code to instanciate an instance of FirebaseAuth all we have to do is call the the InitFirebaseAuth() method in the constructor.
-We will do this
-above the LoadApplication method so the code will actually look like this
+at this point we done with the code to all we have to do is call the the InitFirebaseAuth() method in the constructor.
+We will do this above the LoadApplication method so the code will actually look like this

 ```
   Xamarin.Essentials.Platform.Init(this, savedInstanceState);